ATimpe/WanikaniWritingTool/README.md

 Download the lastest version of the app.
 Run the `start.bat` script or type `npm start` into your console while in the directory.

+To access a WaniKani API token, go to https://www.wanikani.com and then to Setting > API tokens.
+Click `Generate New Token` at the bottom.
+Add a description for the token (you can just call it WanikaniStrokeOrder or something like that).
+You don't need to select any of the permissions, this app should not make changes yo your WaniKani account.
+Then hit `Generate token` and it should give it to you.
+This is what you will use to access this app's features.

 # Curent State

 The app is, at the moment, in a very bare bones state.
 You can currently only link your WaniKani API key and see animated stroke order diagrams for the different kanji.